Commissions

 Step six brings us to the very end of the commission process.

-All that remains is for you to receive your commissioned piece in the mail, and if you wish, to also leave me a review!
+All that remains is for you to receive your commissioned piece in the mail or via email, and if you wish, to also leave me a review!

-I also encourage all my clients to share their commission on social media, and if possible, to tag me in their posts.
+I also encourage all my clients to share their commissions on social media and, if possible, tag me in their posts.